Broadband Speed Code of Practice

 Repairing faults on our network is part of the maintenance cover we provide with our service.
-If the fault is not on our network then we may not be responsible for its repair.
-If the fault is on the BT network then you may need to report this fault to BT directly.
-To report a BT fault call one of the following numbers.
+If the fault is not on our network, then we may not be responsible for its repair.
+For example, if your telephone service is provided by another Communications Provider, but your Broadband service is with TalkTalk Business then you may need to contact them if the fault is with their part of the service.

 We reserve the right to charge for any abortive work or visit arising from faults over which we have no control.
 Should an engineer need to visit your premises we will agree this with you.

 We will be pleased to provide you with our full list of prices on request.
-To obtain pricing information please call us on the free phone number above or check our master price list on the Website (www.talktalkbusiness.co.uk).
+To obtain pricing information please call us on the free phone number above or check our price lists here.

 Itemised Bills are provided free of charge and we normally detail each item that costs more than 25 pence.
 On request, we will provide full itemisation.